AndreasMuehlmann/asc/README.md

 ## TODO

+- Fix compile errors for zig build test
+- PCB for esp
+- connect bno055 or other sensor (look into what problems existed there)
+- Icp
+- update documentation

 - Fix error in command parser for quoted strings??
 Not sure if this is even a problem
-- update documentation
-- connect bno055
-- PCB for esp

 - Plotting more easily configurable
 - Sending commands from network connection with command parser